mat-0/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 17 December 2025

-- The average temperature today is 5.3˚C,
+- The average temperature today is 6.08˚C,
-- With highs of 6.1˚C and lows of 3.17˚C,
+- With highs of 7.19˚C and lows of 5.71˚C,
-- It may feel like 1.55˚C with overcast clouds
+- It may feel like 2.86˚C with light rain
-- The wind speed is 5.36m/s and visibility is 10000m
+- The wind speed is 4.63m/s and visibility is 10000m
-- The pressure is 1015hPa and humidity is 89%
+- The pressure is 1014hPa and humidity is 87%
 - The sun will rise at 08:11 and set at 15:57

 <!-- weather_marker ends -->